Wright City, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 • Infection

-Often, people stereotype certain breeds.
+Often, people stereotype certain dog breeds.
 There are facts to back this up, but they're not always applicable.
-Every dog is able to bite a person.
+Every dog is capable of biting a person.
 This can be caused by how the person interacts with the dog and the environment it was raised in.

-Breeds that are often associated with bites include (in no particular order) bull terriers, cocker spaniels, jack russells, German shepherds, pit bulls, bulldogs, and even chihuahuas.
+Breeds that are often associated with bites include (in no particular order) bulldogs, pit bulls, shepherds, terriers, pekingese, and even chihuahuas.
 The size and age of the dog rarely matters; the important thing to keep in mind is how a dog was raised and how you interact with the dog.
-People have the same tendency to strike others when they're scared or aggravated.
+People have a similar tendency to attack others when they're scared or aggravated.

 What Compensation Can I Get for My Dog Bite in Wright City, MO?

-A dog bite lawyer in Wright City, MO, will look into a variety of special and general damages.
+A dog bite lawyer in Wright City, MO, will look at various types of special and general damages.
 Some of these include:

-• Medical Expenses — You may be able to recover all costs related to medical treatment caused by a dog bite.
+• Medical Expenses — Victims might be able to recover all expenses related to medical treatment caused by a dog bite.
 It is important to document everything (recovery, scarring, prescriptions, etc...) if you want compensation.

 • Pain and Suffering — Being attacked by a dog can be a traumatic experience.
 Emotional stress, scarring, ongoing fear, and other factors have lifelong consequences.
 These types of non-economic damages are factored into personal injury settlements and verdicts.